Updated DOJ Guidance Provides Useful Roadmap for Implementing and Enhancing Corporate Compliance Programs

 The Guidance reiterates that the existence of misconduct does not necessarily imply that a compliance program did not work or was ineffective.

 The newly minted Guidance provides a useful summary and expansion on prior Department recommendations in connection with corporate compliance programs, and offers detailed insight into the types of questions that companies should expect to have to answer when they come before the Department.
 Perhaps more importantly, however, the Guidance serves a reminder to companies that U.S. regulators expect continuous evaluation and enhancement of compliance programs.
 For companies just venturing into compliance, the Guidance provides a helpful framework for identifying risk areas and program components necessary to design an initial program.
 In contrast, companies in highly regulated markets and industries with long-standing compliance programs, are well-advised to consider the criteria that prosecutors will consider when determining whether a program has been effectively implemented, and consider whether now may be the time to re-evaluate and re-assess program components, practices, and communication.

 Visit our website to learn more about V&E’s Government Investigations & White Collar Criminal Defense practice.
-For more information, please contact Vinson & Elkins lawyers Michael Dry, Matthew Jacobs, William Lawler, Amy Riella or Brian Schnapp.
+For more information, please contact Vinson & Elkins lawyers Michael Dry, Matthew Jacobs, Amy Riella or Brian Schnapp.